 ODR will continue to provide interpreters/translators for those participants who require such services.
-These interpreters will appear either by videoconference or via telephone.
+These interpreters will appear either by video-conference or via telephone.
 Please submit any request for interpreter/translation services by email to the IHO and copy ODR.
-If services have been scheduled and no longer needed, please alert the IHO immediately.
+If services have been scheduled and are no longer needed, please alert the IHO immediately.

 Q11.
-Will I be able to introduce, offer and admit exhibits into the official hearing record, including for purposes of refreshing recollections, rebuttal or impeachment?
+Will I be able to introduce, offer and admit exhibits into the official hearing record, including for purposes of refreshing recollections, rebuttal or impeachment during a remote Due Process Hearing?

 Yes.
 The parties may be required to upload their exhibits electronically or mail exhibits as set forth in the Prehearing Conference Order.
-The IHO will address the issue of exhibits offered for the purposes of refreshing recollection, rebuttal or impeachment on a case by case basis if and when such are raised at the hearing.
+The IHO will address the issue of exhibits offered for the purposes of refreshing recollection, rebuttal or impeachment on a case by case basis if and when such are raised at the Due Process Hearing.